About

 Chargebacks, payment disputes, suspected fraud, stolen payment methods, sanctions risk, account abuse, processor instructions, or refund abuse may trigger access suspension, purchase restriction, token reversal, payout holds, payout reserves, investigation, account closure, provider reports, or offsets.

-Billing: Creator payouts
+Creator payouts

 Payouts require approval, net receipts, and a payout route.

 Creator revenue share applies only when AngryPages accepts the creator into a creator program or signs a written agreement.
 Accepted creators may earn revenue shares only from eligible, approved, tracked, and payable activity.
 Unless a separate written agreement says otherwise, eligible creator revenue shares are 80% of eligible net paid-access revenue from approved creator works, 50% of eligible net ad revenue attributed to approved creator pages, works, or inventory, and 100% of approved net direct sponsorship revenue specifically assigned to the creator or creator work.
 Net revenue means amounts AngryPages actually receives and recognizes after refunds, chargebacks, taxes, processor fees, platform fees, credits, reserves, disputes, fraud losses, invalid traffic deductions, makegoods, excluded campaigns, payment reversals, and required adjustments.
 AngryPages reviews creator balances monthly.
 If the payable balance is at least $25, the payout method is valid, required tax and identity information is complete, and no hold applies, AngryPages will normally issue payout within 30 days after the end of the month.
 Balances below $25 roll forward until the threshold is met or until AngryPages handles the balance as required by law.
 AngryPages may delay, hold, reserve, offset, or adjust creator payouts for up to 180 days, or longer if reasonably necessary, for chargebacks, refunds, fraud, abuse, invalid traffic, processor review, advertiser deductions, legal claims, tax review, identity review, sanctions review, account review, policy violations, security risk, payout errors, or other compliance reasons.
+Any co-writer, editor, translator, designer, researcher, or other collaborator allocation comes from the creator's share unless AngryPages Inc expressly agrees otherwise in writing.
+AngryPages Inc's 20% share of eligible net sales and 50% share of eligible net advertising revenue do not change.

-Billing / Payment Lanes: Payment-lane sovereignty
+Billing / Payment Lanes

 AngryPages chooses the rail.